 A little python script to do this:

-For some reason, it’s damn hard to get the additional_attributes set via Magento’s v2 API.
+For some reason, it’s damn hard to get the additional_attributes set via Magento’s v2 API collaboration tools for business.
 Even the example code in their API docs doesn’t cover it.
 After trying many permutations, I finally managed to get it working with the following snippet of code:

 <?php $soapopts = array('trace' => 1, 'exceptions' => 1, 'features' => SOAP_SINGLE_ELEMENT_ARRAYS); $client = new SoapClient ( 'http://www.yourmagentosite.com/api/v2_soap/?wsdl', $soapopts); $session = $client->login ( 'apiuser', 'apipassword' ); $productData = (object)array( 'additional_attributes' => (object)array( 'single_data' => array( (object)array( 'key' => 'custom_image_url', 'value' => 'http://www.yourmagentosite.com/nicepic.jpg', ), ), ), ); $result = $client->catalogProductUpdate($session, 'abjb91', $productData); print $client->__getLastRequest(); var_dump($result);

-So I finally got round to creating a basic WordPress theme from my old Joomla theme.
+So I finally got round to creating a basic WordPress theme from my old Joomla theme the original source.
 Here it is.
 Enjoy, but bear in mind it’ll be a bit rough around the edges for now.